Scouting in Maine: Camp Bomazeen

-Today, Bomazeen with campsites and cabins with wood stoves provides year-round opportunities to packs, troops, crews, and ships; a tremendous site for district camporees; and the venue for Trailblazer days for new Cubs and Parents just joining Scouting.
+Today, Bomazeen, with campsites and cabins with wood stoves, provides year-round opportunities to packs, troops, crews, and ships.
+It is a tremendous site for district camporees and the venue for Trailblazer days for new Cubs and Parents just joining Scouting.
 Wood Badge training courses and Order of the Arrow ordeals are regularly held there.

 Pine Tree Council is currently in a fundraising campaign to develop and improve its year-round facilities.
-Kennebec Valley District uses camp Bomazeen for summer Cub day camp.
-Boy Scout resident summer camp is scheduled to return to the camp in the summer of 2014.
+Kennebec Valley District uses Camp Bomazeen for summer Cub day camp.